l0ne/react-native-skills/README.md

 * [React Redux] - Official React bindings for Redux
 * [Axios] - Promise based HTTP client for the browser and node.js
 * [Moment.js] - Parse, validate, manipulate, and display dates and times in JavaScript.
+* [Backendless] - Backendless mBaaS is a complete backend with support for user authentication, data persistence, file storage, messaging and custom business logic.
+Everything you need to build awesome apps without worrying about servers.

 License
 ----